Ukdav/ProjectShellScripting/README.md

 In this realm of shell scripting, you can start with simple scripts and gradually build your skills to create more complex and sophisticated solutions.
 Whether you're a system administrator looking to automate routine tasks, a developer seeking to streamline your workflow, or just someone interested in learning more about Linux, shell scripting is a valuable skill to acquire.

 It empowers you to harness the full potential of the command line and make your Linux experience more efficient and productive.

+**Let's write our first shell scripting:**

+**Step 1:** On our terminal, open a folder called shell-scripting using the command *mkdir shell-scripting*.
+This will hold all the scripting we would write in this lesson.
+**Step 2:** Create a file called user-input.sh using the command *touch user-input.sh* **Step 3:** Inside copy and paste the block of code below:

+#!/bin/bash

+# Prompt the user for their name
+echo "Enter your name:"
+read name

+# Display a greeting with the entered name
+echo "Hello, $name!
+Nice to meet you."